Computing at Plymouth Grove Primary School

 - 5 per class in KS2 for flexible use.

 - 10 (touch screen) in KS1 for flexible use.

 - Lego WeDo

 - Access to local shared CAS library of equipment eg. Dash robots

 The computing coordinator currently manages the timetabling of these resources.
 We also use the following software/web apps:

-Assessment is carried out in the form of project challenges which inform the teacher’s assessment against AREs.
+Assessment is carried out in the form of project challenges or Blank questioning which inform the teacher’s assessment against AREs.
 This, combined with other assessment and monitoring strategies will continue to inform and develop the computing curriculum statement and action plan.